 German nuclear weapons research was competitive with American research, as German physicists made important discoveries in nuclear reactor construction, isotope separation, and heavy water production.

 A variety of factors kept Nazi Germany from the breakthroughs needed for a nuclear bomb, including interference from the government, the expulsion of Jewish physicists, and other doctors being drafted and sent into combat and limited resources.
 But their findings later became key to Allied nuclear weapons research in the Cold War.

 The World's First Mass-Produced Helicopter

 Both the Axis and Allies were developing helicopter technology, but Germany got there first in terms of actual production.
-The Flettner Fl 282 became the world's first large-scale produced helicopter, with prototypes taking off in 1941, and a full order for 1,000 machines placed in 1944.
-Allied bombing destroyed the Flettner factory after only 24 had come off the line, but those machines were used for artillery spotting and reconnaissance until the last days of the conflict.
+The Flettner Fl 282 became the world's first large-scale produced helicopter, with a handful of prototypes, and a full order for 1,000 machines placed in 1944.
+Allied bombing affected the Flettner factory production and 24 had come off the line by May 1945.
 Three survived the war.

 The German project codenamed "Silbervogel" was a theoretical design for a sub-orbital bomber aircraft that would have been able to attain 90 miles in height and bomb New York when launched from Germany.
 The aircraft got as far as a wind-tunnel mockup, and work done on the design continues to influence rocket and ramjet technology today.